jvillalp/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

-A function is called by a name and can return data from the obejects optionally, or if called upon.
+A function is called by a name and can return data from the objects when called upon.

 A method is called by a name that is associated with an object.
 This means that it only only pass data on the object is that being called if we call to it.
 A method is given a "job" is that it only takes in the object that it is asked to.